-Despite these difficult and unusual times, spring has arrived.
-The sun will still shine.
-The UK showers will still be plentiful.
+Despite these difficult and unusual times, spring 2020 wasn’t cancelled.
 If you’re able to get out and enjoy the great outdoors, even if it is just a walk to your local park, a jog along the river, or a hike up a remote hill away from it all, breath in the fresh air and remember that this too shall pass.
 To get you started, if you’re l ooking for the best places to visit and things to do in spring in the UK, your search ends here.
 We’ve rounded up the best seasonal sojourns from every corner of the country… The Best Places to Visit in Spring, UK

 Some events will be cancelled, some venues referenced may face temporary closure, but let us be hopeful and look to the future, many of our season highlights will be back with defiance in 2021…